About Us

 Research

 - Algae: Algae are simple, plant-like organisms that live in water.
-They are a diverse group that includes microalgae (microscopic algae), macroalgae, and cyanobacteria (blue-green algae).
+They are a diverse group that includes microalgae (microscopic algae), macroalgae and cyanobacteria (blue-green algae).
 Purpose-grown algae can be used to produce a variety of products, including biofuels, food and animal feed.

-More information regarding the establishment and research needs of these crop groups can be found here: Workshop: Deploying Purpose-Grown Energy Crops for Sustainable Aviation Fuel.
+More information regarding the establishment and research needs of these crop groups can be found here: Workshop: Deploying Purpose-Grown Energy Crops for Sustainable Aviation Fuel (opens in a new window).